Online Administrative Services Credential Overview

-The program is either a 30- or 33-credit program and takes a minimum of 1 year to complete.
+The program is either a 30- or 33-credit program and takes a minimum of a year to complete.

-The Administrative Services Credential program is offered fully online.
-All classes and coursework can be completed virtually and on your time, allowing you to tailor your education to your schedule.
+The admin credential program is offered fully online.
+All classes and coursework can be completed virtually, allowing you to tailor your education to your schedule.